zzzevaka/roboto/README.md

-# Roboto - trading robot
+# Roboto - a sandbox for ML research in finance

+- running IPython notebooks in Django environment
+- tools for collecting data from finam and oanda
+- saving trained ML and DL models to database

 ## Starting: